swiftlang/swift-evolution/proposals/NNNN-resolve-distributed-actor-protocols.md

 The default method "stub" implementations provided by the `@DistributedProtocol` simply fatal error if they were to ever be invoked.
 In practice, invoking those methods is not possible, because resolving a stub will always return a remote reference, and therefore calls on these methods are redirected to `DistributedActorSystem`'s `remoteCall` rather than invoking the "local" methods.

-It is recommended to use `some/any Greeter` rather than `$Greeter` when passing around resolved instances of a distributed actor protocol.
+It is recommended to use `some Greeter` or `any Greeter` rather than `$Greeter` when passing around resolved instances of a distributed actor protocol.
 This way none of your code is tied to the fact of using a specific type of proxy, but rather, can accept any greeter, be it local or resolved through a proxy reference.
 This can come in handy when refactoring a codebase, and merging modules in such way where the greeter may actually be a local instance in some situations.

 ### Interaction with the `DefaultDistributedActorSystem`

-Since the introduction of distributed actors, it is possible to declare a module wide `DefaultDistributedActorSystem` type alias, like this:
+Since the introduction of distributed actors, it is possible to declare a module-wide `DefaultDistributedActorSystem` type alias, like this:

 ```swift
 typealias DefaultDistributedActorSystem = ClusterSystem